The Sparks! Programme is now available!

 Sparks!, the serendipity forum, a two-day multidisciplinary science innovation forum and public event

 The theme of the first edition of Sparks is Future Intelligence.
 The flow, analysis and interpretation of vast amounts of information is a core strength of CERN, in particular when searching for tiny signals in vast datasets, while avoiding bias and being open to novel technologies.
-As the particle physics challenge intensifies, CERN is set to be in the vanguard of a coming together of big data and Artificial Intelligence.
+As the particle physics challenge intensifies, CERN is set to be at the forefront of bringing together big data and Artificial Intelligence.